 both eyes laced in one Block (right eye is first) (field sequential mode)

-For the multiple tracks the MKV container needs to decide the functionlaity of each track separately.
+For the multiple tracks, the MKV container needs to decide the functionality of each track separately.
 The TrackOperation with TrackCombinePlanes are used to do the job.